lowrycode/swaplett-project/README.md

 When the buttons are in focus, an outline is shown around them to support users who cycle to this element using the tab key.

-**NOTE:** The instructions modal is assigned a class called .hidden which removes it from the DOM and hides it from screen readers until the user chooses to open it.
-An event listener is attached to both the "btn-show-instructions" button and the "X" buttons in script.js to add / remove the .hidden class from this modal.
+***NOTE:*** *The instructions modal is initially assigned a class called .hidden which removes it from the DOM and hides it from screen readers until the user chooses to open it.
+An event listener is attached to both the "btn-show-instructions" button and the "X" buttons in script.js to add / remove the .hidden class from this modal.*

 ## Game Settings Section